adnexustech/docs/docs/intro/getting-started-with-docker.rst

 After the system is started, you can try the following actions.

 * Access the campaing manager by opening a browser to URL http://localhost:3000/.
-You can log in with user ID demo@rtb4free.com, password rtb4free.
+You can log in with user ID demo@ad.nexus, password adnexus.
 	* View how a sample campaign is defined.
 	* View how a sample creative is defined.
 	* View how a sample target is defined.